 To view and process the ERAs in the system, select Payments from the main menu, and then click on ERA Posting.
-When the ERA Posting screen opens up, provide appropriate search parameters.
+ERA Listing page opens up where all ERAs received are listed with the most recent on top.
+Provide appropriate search parameters to filter the ERAs.
 ERA Date, Payer, Status, Payment#, Check# are some of the search fields.
-The search screen is as shown in Image 1.
+The search filters is as shown in Image 1.

 Table 1 explains each column of the ERA Listing in detail.